Zeeshands/Sell4Bids_Bot_FAQ_style/data/nlu_traning_faq.md

 - what can I buy

 ## intent:faq.ask_if_listening_sold
-- How do I let other users know my listing has been sold
+- How do I let other users know my listening has been sold
-- How can other users know that my listing has been sold
+- How can other users know that my listening has been sold
-- How would someone know my listing has been sold
+- How would someone know my listening has been sold

 ## intent:faq.ask_where_listening_posted
 - Where can I see all the listings I have posted